Russia head to this summer’s European Championship looking to build off their superb performance on home soil in the 2018 World Cup.

 Aleksandr Golovin notched a goal and two assists at the 2018 World Cup, becoming one of the stars of the show for the hosts.
 Since then, he’s gone from strength to strength.

 A demon dribbler and precision passer, Golovin glides through the midfield, picking up pockets of space to take the ball and wreak havoc on the opposition defence.
-In a Russia side relatively bereft of attacking thrust and creativity, aside from Valencia’s Denis Cheryshev and Aleksi Miranchuk of Atalanta, getting Golovin on the ball in dangerous areas is going to define their chances this summer.
+In a Russian side relatively bereft of attacking thrust and creativity, aside from Valencia’s Denis Cheryshev and Aleksi Miranchuk of Atalanta, getting Golovin on the ball in dangerous areas is going to define their chances this summer.

 Forward: Artem Dzyuba